Afliações:

 Resumo:

 Introduction: Cleft lip and cleft palate are birth defects, with a prevalence of 1,5/10.000 births.
 They occur when lip and/or palate (smooth and/or hard) do not fuse properly between the fourth and tenth week of gestation.
 With different clinical presentations (unilateral, bilateral, complete, incomplete, atypical) it may affect the suction-swallowing in newborns so the surgical repair should not be delayed.
 Its surgical repair is a commom procedure, although painful.
 It´s associated with a significant risk of airway obstruction and postoperative respiratory complications.
 This risk seems to be exacerbated by the administration of intravenous opioids in intra and/or postoperative period.
 The bilateral suprazygomatic maxillary nerve block, with injection of local anesthetic in the pterygomaxillary fossa, might be an effective and safe analgesic alternative.
-It appears to reduce dramatically the consumption of intra and postoperative opioids, with the obvious associted advantages1,2
+It appears to reduce dramatically the consumption of intra and postoperative opioids, with the obvious associted advantages1,2.

 Case report: 8 months, male, 7 kg, ASA I, diagnosis of cleft palate and unilateral incomplete cleft lip, proposed for cleft palate correction and cleft lip repair.